Carl Hinshaw

-John Carl Hinshaw (July 28, 1894 – August 5, 1956) was a United States representative from California from 1939 to 1956.
+John Carl Williams Hinshaw (July 28, 1894 – August 5, 1956) was an American businessman and politician who served nine terms as a United States representative from California from 1939 to 1956.

 Biography

-He was born in Chicago, Illinois, son of William Wade and Anna Williams Hinshaw.
+He was born in Chicago, Illinois, in 1894, the son of William Wade and Anna Williams Hinshaw.
 He attended the public schools and Valparaiso University.
 He graduated from Princeton University in 1916 and pursued a postgraduate course in business administration at the University of Michigan at Ann Arbor.

+World War I

 He served overseas as a First Lieutenant in the Sixteenth Railroad Engineers from May 1917 to September 1919 during and immediately after World War I. He was then discharged as a captain in the Corps of Engineers.

+Business career

-He served as laborer, salesman, and manager in automotive manufacturing in Chicago from 1920-1926.
+He served as laborer, salesman, and manager in automotive manufacturing in Chicago from 1920 to 1926.
 He also engaged in investment banking in 1927 and 1928.

 Hinshaw moved to Pasadena, California in 1929 and engaged in the real estate and insurance business.
 He was an unsuccessful candidate for election in 1936 to the Seventy-fifth Congress.

 Congress

-He was elected as a Republican to the Seventy-sixth and to the eight succeeding Congresses and served from January 3, 1939 until his death in Bethesda, Maryland in 1956.
-He had been renominated in the June 1956 primary election.
-He was buried in Rock Creek Cemetery, Washington, D.C.
+He was elected as a Republican to the Seventy-sixth and to the eight succeeding Congresses and served from January 3, 1939, until his death in Bethesda, Maryland in 1956.
+He had been renominated in the June 1956 primary election, and was replaced on the general election ballot by H. Allen Smith, who won the full term.